StefanYves/TheOdinProject-RockPaperScissors/README.md

 # TheOdinProject-RockPaperScissors
-This is a project was made following TheOdinProject Course.
+This project was made following TheOdinProject Course.